27 Helpful Banff Travel Tips to Know

 The town of Banff sits at 1,383 meters (4,537 feet), making it the highest town in Canada.
 If you think you might suffer from altitude sickness from visiting Banff, getting medication may be worth it.

-Although, I have never had a problem in the Canadian Rockies, and neither have any friends and family that have visited.
+I have never had a problem in the Canadian Rockies, and neither have any friends and family who have visited.
 So unless you are prone to altitude sickness, you will likely be fine!
-Just come with lots of lotion and chapstick – it’s dry here!
+Just come with lots of lotion, vaseline, and chapstick—it’s dry here!

 Save Money By Eating In